Skip to content

 language_code str

-Language code for the SDS (e.g. EN).
+Language code for the SDS (e.g. "EN").
+Use get_language_codes() to retrieve the full list of available codes.

 'EN'